 Visits to an outpatient clinic tend to be 45-60 minutes in length, and patients often continue their exercises at home in between sessions.

-Medicare patients are eligible to receive outpatient therapy under Medicare Part B and, because the therapy caps were repealed last month, they will benefit from improved access to these services.
+Medicare patients are eligible to receive outpatient therapy under Medicare Part B and, because the therapy caps were repealed, they will benefit from improved access to these services.